puppetlabs/puppet-specifications/language/resource-api/README.md

 `SimpleProvider` requires that your type follows some common conventions:

-* the single namevar attribute is called `name` or the type has more than one namevar
+* if the type has a single namevar attribute, it must be called `name`
 * `ensure` attribute is present and has the `Enum[absent, present]` type

 To start using `SimpleProvider`, inherit from the class like this: